The Loft Cinema

 The Loft Cinema is a nonprofit art house cinema located in Tucson, Arizona.
-The Loft Cinema screens first-run independent American and foreign films and documentaries, as well as classic art films and special events.
-The theatre has 3 screens with a seating capacity that ranges from 90 to 370.
-The largest auditorium is equipped with reel-to-reel 35 mm and 70 mm projectors, in addition to a digital projector and was renovated in 2017 to be fully accessible.

 History

 The theatre, originally named The Loft, opened as an art house in 1965 at the northeast corner of East Sixth Street and North Fremont Avenue.
 Designed by architect Howard Peck, and built in 1938, the space first functioned as a meeting place for LDS student members and then was converted into a performance space for Playbox Community Theatre in the late 1950s.
 In 1965, The Loft took over the space, showing art films for 4 years before switching to adult films in 1969.
 New management in 1972 renamed the space The New Loft Cinema, and low-budget independent and foreign films were screened.
 The New Loft moved to its current location at 3233 East Speedway Boulevard in 1992, when the University of Arizona purchased the building.
 In 2002, then owner, Joe Esposito, sold The New Loft Cinema to the newly formed non-profit, The Tucson Cinema Foundation (later renamed Loft Cinema, Inc.).

+The Loft Cinema screens first-run independent American and foreign films and documentaries, as well as classic art films and special events.
+The Loft Cinema launched the Campaign for The Loft Cinema in 2024, a major renovation and expansion project designed to enhance accessibility, and improve the movie-going experience.
+The Loft Cinema has undergone significant renovations that expanded and modernized the facility.
+The theater now operates five screens with seating capacities ranging from approximately 72 to 370 seats, replacing the earlier configuration of three screens.
+Renovations unveiled in August 2025 included updates to the lobby, restrooms, and concession areas.
+Additional construction has continued as the theater remains open to the public.
+Accessibility improvements were also implemented during this period: a wheelchair ramp was completed and an elevator providing multi-level access became operational in February 2026..
 In May 2025, the workers of the Loft Cinema announced the formation of a new labor union with IATSE Local 415.

+In 2025 The Loft Cinema faced public protest for failing to listen to the community members.